GregJohnStewart/task-timekeeper/DesktopApp/Command Line.md

 ### Special Commands

+Special commands are commands that exist to streamline the process of using this program.

+#### `newSpan`

+`-se newSpan`

- * *newspan* - Completes remaining timespans and starts a new one in the selected period.
+Completes remaining timespans in the selected period and starts a new one in the selected period.
 Need to have period selected and task specified with `-n`.

+TODO:: the rest of these.

- * *selectnewest* - selects the newest period held
+ * *selectSewest* - selects the newest period held
  * *completeSpans* - Completes remaining timespans in selected period.
- * *newperiod* - Completes remaining timespans in selected period, creates a new period and selects it.
+ * *newPeriod* - Completes remaining timespans in selected period, creates a new period and selects it.

 ## Workflow Examples (cheat sheet)